chrisvanmeer/ubuntu-deploy/README.md

 # ubuntu-deploy

-Install for my personal Ubuntu systems
+Install for my personal Ubuntu systems.
+Make sure you have at least 10Gb of free space.

 ## Install Ansible PPA and install Ansible